Codecademy/docs/content/java/concepts/methods/methods.md

 #### public

-Methods declared as public can be called from everywhere of the outside of the object or the class.
+Methods declared as public can be called from everywhere, inside and outside of the object or the class.

 #### private